Creatine for women: what the research says

 Getting visibly bulky requires two things: a caloric surplus and high testosterone.
 Creatine affects neither.
 What it actually does is help you perform a few extra reps at the end of a set, recover slightly faster between sessions, and produce slightly more force during heavy lifts.
 Over months of training, that translates to somewhat better muscle tone and strength, not the cartoon physique the word "bulky" implies.

 If you looked at two women after a year of identical training, one on creatine and one not, you would see more defined muscle tone in the creatine group, not a different body type.
 Creatine is not a steroid.
-It doesn't change your hormonal profile.
+It doesn't change your hormonal profile, and the rapid water-weight bump that worries people is more pronounced in men and largely unfounded as a concern in women.

 Will creatine make me gain weight?